-Introduced more than a decade ago, the Ford Focus was one of the first small cars from a domestic automaker that was truly competitive with traditionally more dominant models from Japan.
+Introduced near the start of the new millennium, the Ford Focus was one of the first small cars from a domestic automaker that was truly competitive with traditionally more dominant models from Japan.
 An affordable price, sharp handling, expressive styling and availability in multiple body styles all contributed to making this one of Ford's most popular cars worldwide.

 Since that time, Ford has gone on to introduce second and third generations of the Focus.
 Sadly, the second generation lost a lot of the mojo built up by the original, first-generation model and is hard to recommend as a used car.
-However, Ford has refocused its efforts for the latest Focus, and as such it stands as one of our top picks for a small hatchback or sedan.
+However, Ford has refocused its efforts, and as such the latest Focus stands as one of our top picks for a small hatchback or sedan.

 Current Ford Focus

-Available in sedan and four-door hatchback body styles, the Ford Focus boasts eye-catching styling and a sharply designed interior fitted with high-quality materials.
-There are three main trim levels: S, SE and Titanium, as well as an electric version.
-The high-performance Focus ST is reviewed separately.
+Available in sedan and four-door hatchback body styles, the Ford Focus is a compact car that offers confident handling, a quiet and attractive interior, and lots of high-tech options.
+There are four main trim levels: S, SE, SEL and Titanium, as well as an electric version.
+The high-performance Focus ST and Focus RS are reviewed separately.

-If you don't want to use any gas at all, there's the Focus Electric, which is strictly battery-powered like Nissan's Leaf.
-Propelled by a 107-kilowatt (143-hp) electric drive motor and powered by a 23kWh lithium-ion battery pack, the Focus Electric has an estimated range of about 76 miles between charges.
-It can be recharged in just 4 hours from a 240-volt power source.
+If you don't want to use any gas at all, there's the Focus Electric, which is strictly battery-powered.
+Propelled by a 107-kilowatt (143-hp) electric drive motor and powered by a 23-kWh lithium-ion battery pack, the Focus Electric has an estimated range of about 76 miles between charges.
+It can be recharged in four hours from a 240-volt power source.
 Owners can also keep tabs on their electric Focus' charging state via smartphone integration.

-Even the base Focus S comes with air-conditioning, full power features, a tilt-and-telescoping steering wheel and a sound system with a CD player and auxiliary audio jack.
-Moving up through the trims gets you luxuries such as Ford's Sync voice-activated phone/audio interface, leather upholstery, a power driver seat, keyless ignition and entry, rear parking sensors and a rearview camera.
-There's also MyFord Touch, which features a large center touchscreen that minimizes button clutter.
-Options include a navigation system and an automated parallel parking assist system.
+The base Focus S comes decently equipped with features such as air-conditioning, a tilt-and-telescoping steering wheel, and a sound system with a CD player and two USB ports.
+Moving up through the trims gets you luxuries such as Ford's Sync voice-activated phone and audio interface, leather upholstery, a power driver seat, keyless ignition and entry, dual-zone climate control, a sunroof, rear parking sensors and a rearview camera.
+There's also an 8-inch infotainment screen that uses Ford's Sync 3 system.
+Major options include a navigation system, blind-spot monitoring and other driver safety features, and an automated parallel parking assist system.

 Used Ford Focus Models

-The second-generation Focus ran from 2008-'11.
+The second-generation Focus was produced from 2008 to 2011.
 It was available in coupe and sedan body styles until the final year, when only the sedan was offered.
 More squared-off styling distinguished it from the first Focus.
-Motivation was provided by a 2.0-liter inline-4 making 140 hp (130 in California-emissions states) hooked up to either a five-speed manual or four-speed automatic transmission.
-Originally, the trim levels included base S, midgrade SE and sporty SES for both body styles.
-Ford's Sync system, which allowed voice control over cell phones and the audio system, was available and unusual for the economy car segment.
+Motivation was provided by a 2.0-liter inline-four making 140 hp (130 hp in California-emissions states) hooked up to either a five-speed manual or a four-speed automatic transmission.
+Originally, the trim levels included the base S, midgrade SE and sporty SES for both body styles.
+Ford's Sync system, which allowed voice control over cellphones and the audio system, was available and unusual for the economy car segment.

 A used Focus from this generation makes for a value-packed choice, but most competitors were stronger vehicles overall.
-It offered solid and reliable transportation with a few notable perks like the available Sync system, but the cabin lacked the more upscale materials quality that segment front-runners had.
+The Focus offered solid and reliable transportation with a few notable perks such as the available Sync system, but the cabin lacked the more upscale materials quality that segment front-runners had.
 And although it offered a reasonably pleasant driving experience along with excellent fuel economy, its handling wasn't as finely honed as that of some sportier rivals such as the Mazda 3.

 When the Ford Focus debuted for 2000, it was available as a two-door hatchback (ZX3) or as a sedan (ZX4) or wagon (ZXW).
-The base engine was an anemic SOHC 2.0-liter inline four-cylinder engine rated for 110 hp, or a preferable DOHC 2.0-liter engine called the Zetec that was good for 130 hp.
+The base engine was an anemic SOHC 2.0-liter inline four-cylinder engine rated at 110 hp or a preferable DOHC 2.0-liter engine called the Zetec that was good for 130 hp.
 Transmission choices were a five-speed manual or a four-speed automatic.
 These earlier Focus models went through a variety of changes, many of which are important to pay attention to if you're looking for a used Focus.
 In particular, Ford continually tinkered with the car's trim levels and availability of standard and optional features.
-From 2000-'04, the trim levels were typically base LX, midgrade SE and high-line ZTS.
+From 2000 to 2004, the trim levels were typically the base LX, midgrade SE and high-line ZTS.
 Antilock brakes and front-seat side airbags were optional equipment, and stability control was offered for a few years starting in 2001.

-For 2002, Ford added a four-door hatchback (the "ZX5").
-Starting in '04, the Focus gained an available 2.3-liter inline-4 that offered 145 hp and cleaner emissions.
-A 170-hp four-cylinder engine and a six-speed transmission were featured in the short-lived and rare Focus SVT hatchback.
-Coveted by young enthusiasts, the SVT Focus was offered as a hatchback from 2002-'04.
-For 2005, the Focus got a more modest refresh that provided cosmetic changes on the outside, a revised control layout inside and an updated engine lineup that included either a 136-hp, 2.0-liter four-cylinder or a 2.3-liter, four-cylinder engine that produced 151 hp (sedan only).
+For 2002, Ford added a four-door hatchback (the ZX5).
+Starting in '04, the Focus gained an available 2.3-liter inline-four that offered 145 hp and cleaner emissions.
+A 170-hp four-cylinder engine and a six-speed transmission were featured in the short-lived and rare Focus SVT.
+Coveted by young enthusiasts, the SVT Focus was offered as a hatchback from 2002 to 2004.
+For 2005, the Focus got a more modest refresh that provided cosmetic changes on the outside, a revised control layout inside, and an updated engine lineup that included either a 2.0-liter four-cylinder with 136 hp or a 2.3-liter four-cylinder that produced 151 hp (sedan only).
 The trim levels were renamed S, SE and SES.
 The wagon and hatchback were dropped after the '07 model year.